antgroup/YASA-Engine/README.md

 Provides atomic analysis APIs for large models, offering program analysis services that are large-model-friendly.

 ### YASA-SDK: Unified multi-language Program Analysis SDK
-Provide SDK packages in multiple languages for traditional applications, including various atomic program analysis APIs, making YASA easier to integrate and offering user-friendly program analysis services within the applications.
+Provides SDK packages supporting multiple programming languages for traditional applications.
+It provides a variety of granular program analysis APIs, making integration easier and enabling efficient and user-friendly program analysis services within applications.

 ### xAST
 [xAST](https://github.com/alipay/ant-application-security-testing-benchmark) is an open-source evaluation system for SAST/IAST/DAST tool capabilities.
 In YASA-Engine, it serves as the regression target for post-change testing, and during the process of multi-language adaptation, it provides positive guidance on language syntax support.